BrainStone/crackstation-hashdb/README.md

 Note
 ----
 This is *not* the original crackstation-hashdb repository by @defuse, but a modified copy of it.
-In this version I try to rewrite all parts in C++ as a single binary
+In this version I try to rewrite all parts in C++ as a single binary.
+Also this version is **NOT** functional at the moment!

 Introduction
 ------------